"We ran for our lives": historic floods destroy Beijing couple's home | Science-Environment

 "We ran for our lives": historic floods destroy Beijing couple's home

-His front window is now blockaded by tree trunks and his living room is filled with debris, forcing him and his wife into temporary housing.
-Gao's apartment is in the Mentougou district, about 40 km from the heart of Beijing, where the first two flood-related casualties were recorded in the city.
+The 60-year-old and his wife are in temporary housing.
+Gao's apartment is in Mentougou, about 40 km from the heart of Beijing, where the capital's first two flood-related casualties were recorded.
+The clock was spared.
+The storm killed at least 20 people in Beijing and surrounding Hebei province, causing the worst flooding in the vast Hai river basin since 1963.

 - Country: